aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 ```

 **NOTE** - You should edit `settings.json` file only when the notebook is in a decrypted state.
 Changing it when notebook is encrypted can cause
-un-intentional side-effects. `"is_encrypted": false` will be present in `settings.json` when notebook is decrypted.
+unintentional side-effects. `"is_encrypted": false` will be present in `settings.json` when notebook is decrypted.

 <a name="git"></a>